Android Eclair

 Android Eclair is a codename of the Android mobile operating system developed by Google, the fifth operating system for Android and the second major release of Android.
 Eclair spans the versions 2.0.x and 2.1.
 Unveiled on October 26, 2009, Android Eclair builds upon the significant changes made in Android 1.6 "Android Donut".
-The first phone with Android Eclair is Nexus One.
-Google ceased Android Market support for Android Eclair on June 31, 2017.
+The first phone with Android Eclair was the Motorola Droid.
+Google ceased Android Market support for Android 2.1 and older on June 30, 2017.

 Features

 User experience

 The default home screen of Eclair displays a persistent Google Search bar across the top of the screen.
 The camera app was also redesigned with numerous new camera features, including flash support, digital zoom, scene mode, white balance, color effect and macro focus.
 The photo gallery app also contains basic photo editing tools.
 This version also included the addition of live wallpapers, allowing the animation of home-screen background images to show movement.
 Speech-to-text was first introduced, replacing the comma key.